aliasgherman/huwXMLparser/README.md

 You can use any of these files for parsing or all of them together.

+# Dependencies :
+* Qt5 has to be installed if you want to use the GUI.
+(Check https://www.qt.io/download and download the Opensource version) For main.py the QT5 dependency is irrelevant
+* Mongo DB should be installed if you need support for inserting tables to Mongo / exporting from Mongo.
+It is recommended to get this free DB server

+* pip install pandas
+* pip install lxml
+* pip install pymongo
+* pip install PyQt5
+* pip install pysftp

 # Example Export Images :
 ### Directories Created are based on the combination of files parsed.
 Any XML files (combination of 2G to 5G can be present).